You are hereHome › About Our Collection › Land Records › Homestead Files at the Provincial Archives › Post-1930 Homestead File Series (S 43)

 The Post-1930 Homestead File Series has been indexed by name and legal land location.
 However, at this time, the Post-1930 Homestead File Series index is only available to Archives’ staff members.
 If you are interested in having this index searched for a particular name or land description, please contact us.

-The original post-1930 homestead files are housed in a Saskatchewan Archives offsite storage facility in Regina, so are not available for same-day retrieval for in-person visitors.
+The original post-1930 homestead files are housed in a Provincial Archives offsite storage facility in Regina, so are not available for same-day retrieval for in-person visitors.
 Also, because of the fragile condition of these original files, they have been classified as “at risk” records and are not available through the Archives' inter-office shipment service.

 Please Note: Some records in the Post-1930 Homestead File Series have access restrictions.
 Each access request for files from this series will be reviewed individually.
 This review may take time if the volume of records is large.
 Out-of-town researchers should take this timeline into consideration when planning a research visit.